sbegaudeau/sbegaudeau.github.com/_posts/2018-10-01-from-vanilla-javascript-to-react.markdown

 # The foundations of React

 Most React tutorials will let you start by using all the wonders of React directly.
-In this post, we will go for another approach as we will start by writing some React code that you may never write ever again in order to have a better understanding of the way React works.
+We will go for another approach as we will start by writing some React code that you may never write ever again in order to have a better understanding of the way React works.

 React has been created with the web in mind and as such, at its core, some of its API feel like the DOM.
 To illustrate this, we will have a look at one of the most important React API, ```React.createElement```.